Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Synthetic case studies

 \section{Synthetic case studies}

 Three synthetic case studies of different complexity, illustrated in \autoref{fig:examples_overview}, are discussed in detail throughout this section.
+The case study objectives, the definition of the physics-based models, the procedure used to generate the synthetic data, and details of the model implementation and visualization are provided below.
+For the purposes of reproducibility, the code needed to replicate the examples is made available on GitHub\footnote{\url{https://github.com/JanKoune/DPI-VAE}}.
+Additional information regarding the architecture, variable transformations, data, optimization, and visualization is provided in Appendix \ref{appendix:appendix_A}.

-Each case addresses a different set of challenges.
-The Euler-Bernoulli beam case study demonstrates that the proposed approach preferentially utilizes the known physics, yielding an interpretable and parsimonious representation of the physical system.
-The damped oscillator case study highlights how the adversarial training prevents the model from learning arbitrary components of the response in a non-interpretable, data-driven manner.
+\paragraph*{Case study objectives} Each case study addresses a different set of challenges.
+The beam case study demonstrates that the proposed approach preferentially utilizes the known physics, yielding an interpretable and parsimonious representation of the physical system.
+The oscillator case study highlights how the adversarial training can prevent the model from learning arbitrary components of the response in a data-driven manner, and investigates the impact of the GRL hyperparameter.
 Finally, the bridge case study demonstrates the feasibility of using the model for damage detection in a more complex synthetic case, and compares the performance to that of existing data-driven approaches.
-For the purposes of reproducibility, the code needed to replicate the examples is made available on GitHub\footnote{\url{https://github.com/JanKoune/DPI-VAE}}.
+It is noted that the case studies are only meant as didactic examples, intended to elaborate the issues with combining physics-based and data-driven components in VAE, provide intuition about the interaction between these components, and demonstrate the behavior of the model.
+Therefore, emphasis is placed on clarity rather than realism.